azuryee/TEMM/README.md

 <!-- badges: end -->

-This is an R package to implement the Tensor Envelope Mixture Model (TEMM) and Doubly-Enhanced EM (DEEM) for tensor clustering.
-TEEM is from the paper “Tensor Envelope Mixture Model For Simultaneous Clustering and Multiway Dimension Reduction” by Deng and Zhang.
-DEEM is from paper “A Doubly-Enhanced EM Algorithm for Model-Based Tensor Clustering” by Mai, Zhang, Pan and Deng.
+This is an R package to implement the Tensor Envelope Mixture Model (TEMM) for the paper “Tensor Envelope Mixture Model For Simultaneous Clustering and Multiway Dimension Reduction” by Deng and Zhang.

 Installation
 ------------